-APPLICANT'S STATEMENT FOR PROPOSED USE: density for the forbearance of the mission of habitat. this requested zoning will allow for multiple build sites and an increase of available cites for clients.
+APPLICANT'S STATEMENT To develop into viable lots for use with the mission of habitat. in an effort to increase FOR PROPOSED USE: density for the forbearance of the mission of habitat, this requested zoning will allow for multiple build sites and an increase of available cites for clients.

-GROWTH PLAN AREA: CITY PLANNING AREA: New Providence
+PLANNING AREA: New Providence